buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 | 35 | Almost impossible | Amazing |
 | 40 | Impossible | Epic |

 If you need to make a check on an Ability Score, you must roll 3d6 and add the Ability Score and other modifiers.
-Communicate this result to the Narrator who will compare it with the difficulty (DC).
+Communicate this result to the Game Master who will compare it with the difficulty (DC).

 ## The Golden Rules